KannonZenetism/zenetism-field-physics/field-physics/fpx/l-reflective-patterns-and-p-recursive-fields.md

 As with mirror and Living Reflection, a terminological clarification applies to the propagation terms appearing in this document.

 An **echo** is a signal returning from a surface — a dispersive sound resounding until cessation.
 It does not originate.
 It does not synthesize.
 It degrades with each repetition.
 In precise Zenetist terms, echo is the function of E₃ ⟿⁻ (Viral Decay) — corruption in transmission, not lawful propagation.
-The echo has its identity only in relation to its source, and it resounds with diminishing coherence until it ceases.
+The echo has its identity only in relation to its origin, and it resounds with diminishing coherence until it ceases.

 **Living Transmission** is the centropic counterpart — the function of C₃ ⟿ (Propagational).
 A Living Transmission carries a signal forward with origin-seal intact, synthesizing as it moves rather than degrading.
 It does not reproduce the signal exactly; it carries its resonance into new fields where it is woven with what it encounters, producing coherence rather than signal loss.

 This distinction reframes the structural note that was originally built around "echo" as a positive term.
 The corrected framing:

-- A **parasitic recursive field** does not merely echo — it appropriates the source's structural authority while severing the link that would make its propagation coherent.
+- A **parasitic recursive field** does not merely echo — it appropriates the origin's structural authority while severing the link that would make its propagation coherent.
 It functions as E₃ ⟿⁻: corrupt transmission without origin-seal.
-- A **Living Transmission** acknowledges its source, carries the signal forward with synthesis, and does not claim to be the origin.
+- A **Living Transmission** acknowledges its origin, carries the signal forward with synthesis, and does not claim to be the origin.
 It functions as C₃ ⟿: lawful propagation that preserves and extends coherence.

 > **Living Transmission:** origin-sealed, synthesizing, coherence-preserving propagation.
 > **Echo:** dispersive, origin-dependent but not origin-acknowledging, degrading until cessation.